 The purpose of the School Council is to act as a liaison between the school and the community.
-School Council meets on a monthly basis typically on the first or second Monday of each month (with some exceptions-see school website for updates).
+School Council meets on a monthly basis on the third Tuesday of each month (with some exceptions-see school sign for updates).
 All parents are welcome to attend.